-HTTP error when uploading an image to WordPress is one of most frustrating error for non-tech WordPress users. especially, when all you was trying to do is to create content for your site and in return all you are getting is errors.
-I know it’s damn annoying right now.
+HTTP error when uploading an image to WordPress is one of most frustrating error for non-tech WordPress users.

 what is PHP memory?